DevXDividends/LanShareCPP/README.md

 **LanShareCPP** is a desktop LAN chat application built in C++17 that enables secure, real-time communication between users on the same local network — **no internet connection, no cloud, no third-party servers.**

 All messages and file transfers are encrypted end-to-end using **AES-256-GCM**.
 The application features a cyberpunk-themed Qt6 GUI, support for private and group messaging, chunked encrypted file transfer, and a persistent user registry — making it suitable for closed, offline environments such as labs, offices, or development teams.

-This is a group project.
-The codebase is structured in clearly separated layers so that each team member can work on a specific component independently.

 ---

 ## ✅ Features